Pale04/Draweb/README.md

 - Creation of vector shapes (squares, rectangles, circles, lines and different polygons)
 - Changing shape properties (color, background, etc.)
 - Uploading images to the canvas

-- Moving, resizing and deleting shapes
+- Moving and deleting shapes

 - Managing layers (bring to front, send to back)

 After analysing the requirements, we can see that the application strength lies in its drawing capabilities.
 The backend services are minimal, therefore the backend technology needs to be robust (due to its web-based nature) and a tool that enhances development time speed.